-Hotel Lisboa is a great choice if you want to be near the port as well as the central part of town.
-Perfect if you have an early ferry departing in the morning.
+Hotel Lisboa is a great choice if you want to be near the beaches in the south.

 Scandic The Reef is one of the most luxurious and nice hotels in Frederikshavn.
 It costs a bit more to stay there compared to the two other suggestions, but if you have the budget for it, it is highly recommended!

 For specific area descriptions and for more in-depth descriptions of these hotels – read the article where to stay in Frederikshavn.

 If you go directly north, you will quickly reach the town of Skagen.
 It can be reached by car as well as by train.